kktse/kktse.github.io/_posts/2024-08-19-continental-ecf-255-40-r17-contact-patch-sensitivity.markdown

   likely that each tire will require different static alignment strategies to maximize their performance potential.

-Although we were able to evaluate the Continental ExtremeContact Force the laboratory, we have not had the chance to assess their on-track performance.
+Although we were able to evaluate the Continental ExtremeContact Force in the laboratory, we have not had the chance to assess their on-track performance.

 ## Acknowledgements